Lutheran Hour Ministries: History

-Since there was a $100,000 debt hanging over the Synod, a petition was presented by one of the Districts at the 1917 Convention that the Convention should not make any new appropriations until the present indebtedness was removed.
+Since there was a $100,000 debt hanging over the synod, a petition was presented by one of the districts at the 1917 synodical convention that the convention not make any new appropriations until the present indebtedness was removed.
 With this thought in mind, a number of men, including Ahlbrand, met at the home of Fred Fritzlaff to discuss how to get rid of this debt.
 A. G. Brauer mentioned that he had endeavored to get 100 people to contribute $1,000 each so as to cover this, had not been successful.
 After some discussion it was proposed that the members state what they would contribute to pay off the debt.
 In taking a round table pledge, $26,000 was pledged.
-Discussed ensued on how to get others to contribute, so that the entire $100,000 could be paid.
+Discussion ensued on how to get others to contribute, so that the entire $100,000 could be paid.
 As a result, the LLL was organized.
-During these meetings, a Circuit Organizations of Laymen was proposed.
-The entire matter was suggested to Synod and both projects were accepted by a unanimous vote.
+During these meetings, circuit organizations of laymen was proposed.
+The entire matter was proposed to the convention and both projects were accepted by a unanimous vote.

 Theo.
 Lamprecht was elected as president and A. G. Brauer as secretary of the LLL.
 The money was soon raised, and an additional amount of several thousand dollars remained in the treasury of the LLL.

-At the Detroit Convention held in 1920, Ahlbrand submitted a detailed plan: At the Circuit Meetings, known as Layman's Conferences, every congregation was to report the money they had contributed to the Synod together with a report showing what they contributed for their local congregation and other purposes.
+At the Detroit convention of the synod in 1920, Ahlbrand submitted a detailed plan: At the circuit meetings, known as Layman's Conferences, every congregation was to report the money they had contributed to the synod together with a report showing what they contributed for their local congregation and other purposes.
 These reports were then discussed with a view of encouraging every congregation to do its full part towards contributing to the Lord's Kingdom both at home and abroad.
 A budget was to be submitted by each congregation based on the communicant membership of such congregation.
 This plan later became known as the "Ahlbrand Plan".